Cirruzo/M.O.U.S.E./README.md

 # M.O.U.S.E.
-Training pictures and associated data for scoring hypospadias severity file:///Users/camato27/Desktop/Training%201.1/12.png
+Training video, training pictures and associated data for scoring hypospadias severity.
+Video, pictures and data can be found in "issues".